 When Chitimukulu Chileshi Chepela came to rule in around 1835 he changed the succession rules; he insisted that it was only his family members who could become the next chief (previously any chief of any clan could vie for the position of Senior chief upon the death of the Chitimukulu).
 Chileshi Chepele ruled for 30 years and during his time, he brought the kingdom together by the clever use of placing his family members in the outlying districts.

 The first threat to the Bemba kingdom came with the Ngoni, a warrior group in 1850.
-Wars began on the southern and northern borders as the Ngoni tried to take control.
+Wars began on the borders as the Ngoni tried to take control.
 After 20 years of hostility on the borders, the Ngoni left the area and Chitimukulu regained control of the kingdom and expanded it even more.
 When the British arrived in the 1890s the Bemba kingdom was the most powerful in the region.

 Paramount Chief Chitimukulu lives now in Mungwi near Kasama.
 He holds his traditional ceremony, the Ukusefya Pa Ng’wena, each year in August.